 It helps all members of the band to know when they are on the last Chorus, bringing the tune to an end.
 With most experienced bands, this becomes almost instinctive.
 But it is helpful if the leader is positive in indicating the final Chorus.
 It may require no more than the trumpeter raising the bell of his instrument high as he plays and making sure everyone sees it.

 Shaye Cohn (who was playing with Aurora in that video) picked up the idea and used the extended leg so much in subsequent years that other bandleaders - so influenced by her - have started to adopt it.

 Another interesting instruction concerns the Introduction to the tune.
 Sometimes the last four bars are used as the Introduction.
 In England, the leader says 'Last Four' just before the band starts.
 But I note that Shaye Cohn in New Orleans says 'From the turn around'.
 I prefer that and presume it's the American custom.
 See an example by clicking here.

 Another well-known signal is used when the next Chorus is to be a vocal.
 The leader's hand is held up and the fingers are used to mimic the shape of a mouth opening and shutting.
 You can see a very clear example of Shaye doing this if you click here and watch her at 3 minutes 29 seconds.

 Of course, there are more signals than I have mentioned.
 Bandleaders develop their own.

-Pops Coffee's Book Playing Traditional Jazz is available from Amazon:
+Pops Coffee's Books Playing Traditional Jazz and Enjoying Traditional Jazz are available from Amazon: